girigirianish/proshore-ng-test/README.md

 # Proshore Ng Test

 This is a project which contains use cases implemented as provided through email.
-The project has a single page which can be used to render three diffrent widget components dynamically clicking on three diffrent buttons.
+The project has a single page which can be used to render three different widget components dynamically clicking on three diffrent buttons.

 ## Getting Started